Electricity Safety Act 1998 (review)

 Cases we can hear

-You may be able to apply to VCAT for a review of Energy Safe Victoria's or the Chairperson's decision if you:
+You can apply to VCAT for a review of Energy Safe Victoria's or the Chairperson's decision if you:

-- are aggrieved by a decision set out in section 69(2) of the Act to do with electrical contractors, electrical equipment, or energy efficiency electrical equipment
+- are unhappy by a decision set out in section 69(2) of the Act to do with electrical contractors, electrical equipment or energy efficiency electrical equipment

 - were given a rectification notice